ivhak/cardiac-fibers/README.md

-# A GPU-based implementation of the Laplace-Dirichlet Rule-Based (LDRB) algorithm for assigning myocardial fiber orientations
+# cardiac-fibers

-A GPU-based implementation of the LDRB algorithm using the MFEM library (https://mfem.org/).
+`cardiac-fibers` is an implementation of the Laplace-Dirichlet Rule-Based algorithm (LDRB) for assigning myocardial fiber orientations, based on the MFEM finite-element library.

 > Bayer, J.D., Blake, R.C., Plank, G. and Trayanova, N.A., 2012.
 > A novel rule-based algorithm for assigning myocardial fiber orientation